Home / Wolf Spiders / Rabid Wolf (Rabidosa rabida)

 Rabid Wolf Spiderlings

-They are not considered poisonous according to government and academic sources.
-They are also not aggressive and usually run away if they feel threatened, or in danger.
+Yes, Rabid Wolf Spiders can bite.
+They are not aggressive and usually run away if they feel threatened, or in danger.
 They would only inflict a bite if there is no other option, and the bite can be mildly painful, but has been defined as ‘medically insignificant’ (does not give any infection to humans).

 Rabid Wolf Spider Web